remy/nexus/content/code.md

 Unrecognized tags were considered junk and ignored.
 Most of these tags will be familiar to modern web programmers, however a few are likely to be new:

 - HP1, HP2, and HP3: "Highlighted phrase" is a carry over from SGML, which is used to allow some text to stand out from any surrounding text in some way.
 (You could say that they're the precursors to B/STRONG and I/EM.)
 HP1 is intended to be styled in italic text, HP2 in bold, and HP3 in both italic and bold.
 While the tags were successfully parsed by both WorldWideWeb and Nexus, the code to apply these styles was incomplete, so the content only displayed as normal text.

-- NODE: Nothing in a document with a NODE tag would get rendered to screen -- and WorldWideWeb would crash if you tried to click in the page!
+- NODE: Nothing in a document with a NODE tag would get rendered to screen&mdash;and WorldWideWeb would crash if you tried to click in the page!
 The comment associated with the source code reads:<pre><code>
 /* Subnodes are delimited by &lt;NODE&gt;...&lt;/NODE&gt;.
 They have the same address as the ** node, but the anchor IDs must be different.
 This is not thought out.	@@ ** Perhaps a hierarchical anchor ID format ....
 */
 case S_tag_n:
     switch(c) {
     case 'o':
     case 'O':	if (check("ODE&gt;")) {	/* Load a subnode */
 		    if(TRACE)  printf("Loading subnode...NOT IMPLEMENTED\n");</code></pre>

 - PLAINTEXT: It's likely this element was meant to be used at the top of a file, to indicate the rest of the file was in plain text.
-If it were used within an HTML file, none of the content before the PLAINTEXT tag would be displayed -- only the content after it.
-(And no further markup would be parsed -- including any closing PLAINTEXT tag.)
+If it were used within an HTML file, none of the content before the PLAINTEXT tag would be displayed&mdash;only the content after it.
+(And no further markup would be parsed&mdash;including any closing PLAINTEXT tag.)

 - RESTOFFILE: In WorldWideWeb, any content or markup appearing after the opening tag would be ignored (not rendered to screen).
 This tag may have been removed later, as the tag is ignored in Nexus and all content and markup appearing after the opening tag is rendered to screen.

 A few entities were supported: ampersand (<code>&amp;AMP;</code>), less than (<code>&amp;LT;</code>), greater than (<code>&amp;GT;</code>), quote (<code>&amp;QUOT;</code>).